jensmdriller/google-k8s-workshop/modules/09-ingress.md

 Ingress can provide load balancing, SSL termination and name-based virtual hosting.

 ---

-1. Change the frontend service type from `LoadBalancer` to `NodePort`
+1. Change the frontend service type from LoadBalancer to NodePort
     ```
-    $ kubectl edit svc/gceme-frontend
+    $ kubectl edit svc/frontend
     ```

-    Find the line `type: LoadBalancer` and change it to `type: NodePort`.
+    Find the line type: LoadBalancer and change it to type: NodePort.

-    Save the file `Esc` - `:wq`
+    Save the file Esc - :wq

-    Intstead of a single load balancer per service GCP will create ingress load balancer and serve all the services from it.
-So you need to make the service internally exposed in the cluster.
+    Ingress forwards traffic to a service (not directly to pods) That's why we still need a service wrapping our frontend pod.
+However, it is not necessary for this service to be of a LoadBalancer type, because now we will be accessing the frontend through ingress and not through a dedicated frontend load balancer.
+The service has to be of a NodePort type instead.

 1. Check the service type

     ```
-    $ kubectl get services
+    $ kubectl get svc
     NAME         TYPE        CLUSTER-IP     EXTERNAL-IP   PORT(S)        AGE
-    db               ClusterIP   10.0.8.180    <none>        3306/TCP       59m
+    backend      ClusterIP   10.111.2.72    <none>        8080/TCP       5h
-    gceme-backend    ClusterIP   10.0.11.147   <none>        8080/TCP       59m
+    db           ClusterIP   10.111.13.61   <none>        3306/TCP       1d
-    gceme-frontend   NodePort    10.0.12.200   <none>        80:31302/TCP   59m
+    frontend     NodePort    10.111.10.20   <none>        80:31661/TCP   36m
-    kubernetes       ClusterIP   10.0.0.1      <none>        443/TCP        1h
+    kubernetes   ClusterIP   10.111.0.1     <none>        443/TCP        1d
     ```

 1. Create file `k8s/training/ingress.yaml`